Mariem-K/Mariem-K/README.md

 ### Hi there! 👋 I'm Mariem!

 A web developer from France with a background in research and English literature.
-I am currently on an apprenticeship to become a designer developer.
+I worked during an apprenticeship to become a designer developer.

 - 🌱 I’m currently learning Java, Angular, PHP.
 - 🔭 I’m currently working on an application which is designed to help dialysis patients keep track of their needs.
 The application is developed with Java 17 (Springboot 2.7), Angular 14.